-TTB is currently engaged in rulemaking to consolidate the required distilled spirits plant (DSP) monthly operations reports.
+TTB is also currently engaged in rulemaking to consolidate the required distilled spirits plant (DSP) monthly operations reports.
 TTB is preparing to issue a supplemental proposed rulemaking that will propose to consolidate the current four operational report forms, which would be filed on a monthly or quarterly basis.
-TTB undertook this project to address numerous concerns and desires for improved reporting by distilled spirits industry members and to achieve efficiencies by reducing the number of monthly plant operations reports that DSPs must complete and file, and that TTB must process.
-TTB intends to continue this rulemaking project in FY 2016.
+TTB undertook this project to address the interest in improved reporting by distilled spirits industry members and to achieve efficiencies by reducing the number of monthly plant operations reports that DSPs must complete and file, and that TTB must process.
+TTB intends to continue this rulemaking project in FY 2017.